jeremyButtler/bioTools/ampDepthSrc/README.md

 # Running:

 You will need a tsv file with the reference gene coordinates for each gene to run this code.
-I have included the gene coordinates for NC000962.3.fa in "../../freezTBFiles/genes-tbl.tsv".
-To use a different reference, you will have to make a file in the same format as "genes-tbl.tsv" (see help message for format).

-Print the help message for ampDepth with `ampDepth -h`.
+You can print the help message for ampDepth with `ampDepth -h`.

 Print the help message for graphAmpDepth with `graphAmpDepth -h`.